richardtatum/siege-bot/README.md

 ### Discord

-If the bot is correctly up and running you can activate it the following:
+If the bot is correctly up and running you can activate it with the following command:

 ```
 !r6 or !stats